 Do you know the best things to do in Goa that are free of cost?
 Yeah!
 You can indulge in photography around the pristine blue beaches, play beach games, make sandcastles, and become a local Goan for one day!

 A full leisure day on your Goa trip would be best enjoyed if you hire a scooty and wander in and around the vicinity of South Goa.
 Indulge in beach lazing, unwind at the themed restaurants while saving the beer or mocktail.
-Combine the different sets of things to do in South Goa on your 4th day on the Goa tour.
+Combine the different sets of things to do in South Goa on your 4th day of your trip to Goa.

-Later, an overnight stay in the hotel followed with a drool-worthy dinner.
+Later, an overnight stay in the hotel followed with a sumptuous dinner.

 5th Day in Goa: Say Goodbye to Goa